 La Salle University reserves the right to tow away, impound, or immobilize any vehicle parked in violation of University rules and to impose such fines and/or other penalties as may be specified.

 The University reserves the right to change any Traffic Control Regulation.
 Normally, changes in the regulations will be announced through the campus newspapers and other appropriate media.

-The Director of Security and Safety or his designee is authorized to enforce traffic or parking regulations.
+The Director of Public Safety or designee is authorized to enforce traffic or parking regulations.
 Parking permits are required for campus parking at all times.
 Faculty and staff parking permits, except temporary permits, are issued on a fiscal year basis.
 Student permits are issued on a semester or yearly basis.

 Motorcycle and Moped Regulations

-Bicycle registration is free and is available at the Security and Safety Department to assist in identification if a bicycle is stolen/lost and to identify owners of bicycles that have been recovered.
+Bicycle registration is free and is available at the Public Safety Department to assist in identification if a bicycle is stolen/lost and to identify owners of bicycles that have been recovered.

 Bicycles are not permitted in buildings except when owners keep them inside their office or residence hall room.

-Bicycles parked in unauthorized places (such as hallways, sidewalks, and entrances to buildings) will be removed by the Security Office.
-In order to reclaim their bicycles, owners must appear at the Security and Safety Office, establish ownership, and pay a $10.00 fee.
+Bicycles parked in unauthorized places (such as hallways, sidewalks, and entrances to buildings) will be removed by Public Safety.
+In order to reclaim their bicycles, owners must appear at the Public Safety office, establish ownership, and pay a $10.00 fee.

 All persons are urged to use a substantial locking device on their bicycles, report persons tampering with, or otherwise engaging in, suspicious activity around bicycles, and to promptly report any theft.

 Bicycles must abide by State Laws and City Ordinances.
 Riding on the main campus (the area bounded by Olney Avenue, 20th Street, Central High School, and Fairmount Park) is strictly prohibited.